Anaminus/roblox-library/modules/Bitbuf/Bitbuf.md

 ## Buffer.Pad
 [Buffer.Pad]: #user-content-bufferpad
 ```
-function Buffer:Pad(size: number, bit: boolean?)
+function Buffer:Pad(size: number, write: boolean?)
 ```

 Pad pads the buffer with *size* bits.
 Does nothing if *size* is less than or equal to zero.

-If *bit* is true, then the buffer is padded with zero bits.
-If *bit* is false or nil, then nothing is written, but the cursor is moved by *size* bits.
+If *write* is true, then the buffer is padded with zero bits.
+If *write* is false or nil, then nothing is written, but the cursor is moved by *size* bits.

 ## Buffer.ReadBool
 [Buffer.ReadBool]: #user-content-bufferreadbool